monika-sulecka/my-cv/README.md

+### About project => The project will include information about me.
+Over time it will develop with sections like interests, other fields of study, courses taught.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.